Nikolaevmar/eventify/README.md

 For testing purposes:<br>Username: TestUser<br>Pwd: test11

-This is a CRUD project, made using Node.js, Express, MongoDB, Bootstrap and Passport.js (used to handle authentication.)
+This is a CRUD project, made using Node.js, Express, MongoDB, Bootstrap, Passport.js and Cloudinary.

 ## Features
 * Users can create, edit, and remove events.